12 Accurate Chart Patterns Proven Profitable & Reliable

 Identifying a Triple Bottom

 To identify this stock chart pattern, investors should look for three distinct lows in the security’s price that form a “WV”-shaped pattern.
-Generally, the pattern should be visible on a daily and weekly chart.
-After identifying the three bottoms, investors can look for a confirmation of a trend reversal by watching for a breakout either above the upper resistance line or below the lower support line.
-If the security price breaks out above the resistance line, it could signal that the security has completed its reversal.
-In contrast, a break below the support line could signal a resumption of the downtrend.
+The pattern should generally be visible on a daily and weekly chart.
+After identifying the three bottoms, investors can look for confirmation of a trend reversal by watching for a breakout either above the upper resistance line or below the lower support line.

 4. Descending Triangle – 87% Success

 A descending triangle chart pattern highlights the potential for a reversal or continuation of an existing downtrend.
-When the price breaks up through resistance, there is an 87% chance of success with a 38% average profit.
+When the price breaks up through resistance, there is an 87% chance of success, with an average profit of 38%.

 A descending triangle occurs when the price forms two downward-sloping trendlines that converge towards each other, creating a triangle-shaped pattern pointing downwards.
 This pattern can indicate that the security’s price could soon begin to move higher.